 Azaleas and specimen rhododendrons are the principal plants.
-Created from an area of mixed woodland, the garden has been further enlarged in 2018 by the addition of two acres of new planting.
+Created from an area of mixed woodland, the garden has been substantially redesigned and enlarged over the last year with an enhanced woodland walk.
 The rhododendrons include a wide selection of both specimen and hybrids.
 Azaleas are mainly Azalea pontica chosen for scent and autumn colour.
 Around 30 acres, Northwood is home to red squirrels, and offers spectacular views northwards over the River Tay.
 Also of interest are eucryphia, cercidiphyllum, tulip tree, various red acers, rowans, liquidambar, metasequoia and magnolias.
 Spectacular late autumn foliage, when the garden potentially surpasses its spring glory in terms of colours!

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.